 Rest should be an essential part of all training programs.
 Remember to take 1-2 days per week off to rest, recover, and allow the body to regenerate and rebuild tissue.

-If you want the best assistance to succeed in the Spartan Race, contact 3 Strong Fitness to work with a personal trainer to develop a program and achieve your goals.
+If you want the best assistance to succeed in the Spartan Race, contact 3 Strong Fitness to work with a personal trainer to develop a custom fitness program and achieve your goals.